-Coaches.
-Seven MAP coaches served the 49 AP/IB students and completed acceptability surveys following each MAP meeting.
-All coaches were female; five were White (71%), one was Asian (14%) and one was Black (14%).
+meeting.
+All coaches were female, five were White (71%), one was Asian (14%), and one was Black (14%).
 All MAP coaches were affiliated with a school psychology doctoral program; one was a university faculty member, two were postdoctoral fellows, and four were graduate students.
 On average, coaches served seven AP/IB students through MAP (range = 4-11 students).
-Coaches were assigned to students based on overlapping availability at various times of day and their proximity to the school.
+Coaches were assigned to students based on overlapping availability at various times of day and their proximity to each school.

-School mental health (SMH) services providers.
-Three SMH providers (2 from School A and 1 from School B) were interviewed in-person and completed surveys to assess their perceptions of the acceptability of the MAP intervention.
+School Mental Health Services Providers.
+Three SMH providers (two from School A and one from School B) were interviewed in-person and completed surveys to assess their perceptions of the acceptability of the MAP intervention.
 Two were school psychologists and one was a school counselor who worked primarily with IB students.
 All were White females.